Stellate Nonhereditary Idiopathic Foveomacular Retinoschisis (SNIFR)

 1. Genetic testing (when needed)

-Used to exclude X-linked retinoschisis (RS1) and other hereditary schisis disorders if history or age is unusual.
+Used to exclude X-linked retinoschisis (RS1) and other schisis disorders if history or age is unusual.
 SNIFR is nonhereditary by definition.
 PubMed

 Only if features suggest other diseases (for example, neuroretinitis).
 Classic SNIFR does not require routine lab tests.
 EyeWiki